loning/zeckendorf-hilbert/docs/euler-article/gls-union/06-boundary-theory/11-boundary-summary_en.md

 **Physics is not in bulk, but on boundary.**

-This is not a metaphor, but a **profound physical fact**.
+This is not a metaphor, but a **profound physical insight**.
 All computable physical objects—scattering phases, entanglement entropy, energy-momentum—are concentrated on boundary.
-Bulk is just "phantom" projected from boundary data.
+Bulk is viewed as a "reconstruction" projected from boundary data.

 Boundary theory reveals true nature of physics:
 - **Time** is not background, but boundary scale